Best Places to Visit in Saudi Arabia

 Riyadh, the capital of Saudi Arabia, perfectly balances tradition and modernity in its bustling urban environment.
 A metropolis with a rich history, Riyadh also showcases a rapidly growing skyline of contemporary architectural structures.

-While in Riyadh, don't miss the Masmak Fortress, a symbol of the city's historical significance during the country's early years.
-Another historical site to explore is Diriyah, recognized as a UNESCO World Heritage Site for its preservation of traditional architecture and cultural landscape.
+While in Riyadh, don’t miss the Masmak Fortress, a symbol of the city’s historical significance during the country’s early years.
+Another historical site to explore is Diriyah, recognized as a UNESCO World Heritage Site for preserving traditional architecture and cultural landscape.

-To delve into Riyadh's cuisine, try Saleeg, a popular Saudi dish consisting of tender chicken with creamy rice, often flavored with cardamom and cloves.
-Street markets and cafes offer a wide variety of local food to satisfy all your cravings.
+To delve into Riyadh’s cuisine, try Saleeg, a popular Saudi dish of tender chicken with creamy rice, often flavored with cardamom and cloves.
+Street markets and cafes offer various local foods to satisfy all your cravings.

-For a genuine taste of Saudi Arabian life, attend the annual King Abdulaziz Camel Festival, where you can gain insight into the cultural importance of camels and participate in engaging activities centered around these iconic creatures.
+For a genuine taste of Saudi Arabian life, attend the annual King Abdulaziz Camel Festival, where you can gain insight into camels’ cultural importance and engage in activities centered around these iconic creatures.

 Jeddah